 James Gainesis chief economist at Texas A&M University's Real Estate Center.

-Leslie Rouda Smith is chairman with the Texas Association of Realtors.
+Leslie Rouda Smith is past chairman of the Texas Association of Realtors.

 Where did Texas's housing market stand before the housing crisis?
 How does that compare to where it stands now?